-If you want great speed on the trail then pumping could be a key skill.
-Pump using your arms off the bike handlebars may work but it makes very little of speed.
-It gives great rest going over the mountain bike bars when you hit an obstacle.
-To avoid mountain bike mistakes and for a safer ride, instead of arms try to use your hips to pump.
+If you want high speed on the trail, then pumping could be an essential skill.
+Pump using your arms off the bike handlebars may work, but it makes very little of speed.
+It gives excellent rest going over the mountain bike bars when you hit an obstacle.
+To avoid mountain bike mistakes and for a safer ride, instead of arms, try to use your hips to pump.

 3. Foot Position

 It’s a simple one, but if you do it wrong, then your tactical moves could be hindered.
 Avoid riding your mountain bike too far, toes on the bike pedal.
 Instead, ride with down heels to help in technical sections.
 Further, this can help you move your feet comfortably.

 Setting up a bike in the wrong way is a widespread mistake.
 For instance, some people use long stand because it’s suitable for climbing up.
 However, it can be a struggle for you with the steep downhills and drop-offs, and it will be harder for you to get back weight.

 5. Choose the Right Gear

 For the lumpy trails, Rooty, and narrow, on the gear pedals push a little harder so that you can predict where your mountain bike pedals are going to be and avoid getting hit by the road obstacles.

 6. Lean the Bike

 People tend to turn the curve trails by leaning with their mountain bike over, but they stay in line with their body and bike.
 But you should tip the mountain bike more than the authority to do the cornering correctly.
 To have more confidence and stable position with the turns, lean the bike over underneath you.

 Before making brake in the corners predict how much grip you have and brake hard as early as possible.
 While getting back on the bike grip, come off the mountain bike brake to go through the curve.